Active Imagination

 Pretend play often includes physical activity

-Children are wonderful at being active, and it doesn’t stop when they are playing pretend.
-Besides the cognitive benefits that come from active creativity, pretend play also gives children the opportunity to become more comfortable with their bodies and helps them improve necessary functions, such as motor skills and hand-eye coordination.
+Children are wonderful at being active, and their active imagination doesn’t stop when they are playing pretend.
+Besides the cognitive benefits that come from active creativity and imagination, pretend play also gives children the opportunity to become more comfortable with their bodies and helps them improve necessary functions, such as motor skills and hand-eye coordination.

 Getty/AnnaStills